 Costs range from $15 to $50 for the diaphragm.
 The spermicide gel will cost another $7 to $20 per tube.

 The sponge is similar to the diaphragm.
-The small plastic sponge is inserted into the vagina before sex to cover the cervix.
+A small plastic sponge is inserted into the vagina before sex to cover the cervix.
 A spermicide is used in conjunction with the sponge.
 Its effectiveness is between 76% to 88%.
 In contrast to the diaphragm, the sponge is not reusable.

 You can also purchase female condoms which are 79% effective and will set you back around $2 per condom.